pdfminer/pdfminer.six/docs/source/topic/converting_pdf_to_text.rst

 Spaces need to be inserted between characters because the PDF format has no notion of the space character.
-A space is inserted if the characters are further apart that the `word_margin` (W in the figure).
+A space is inserted if the characters are further apart than the `word_margin` (W in the figure).
 The `word_margin` is relative to the maximum width or height of the new character.
 Having a smaller `word_margin` creates smaller words.
 Note that the `word_margin` should at least be smaller than the `char_margin` otherwise none of the characters will be separated by a space.

 The result of this stage is a list of lines.
-Each line consists a list of characters.
-These characters either original `LTChar` characters that originate from the PDF file, or inserted `LTAnno` characters that represent spaces between words or newlines at the end of each line.
+Each line consists of a list of characters.
+These characters are either original `LTChar` characters that originate from the PDF file, or inserted `LTAnno` characters that represent spaces between words or newlines at the end of each line.